 The other situation is when you don’t feel like paying upfront.
-In this case you need to make sure your current plan supports monthly or at least 3-months cycles.
+In this case, you need to make sure your current plan supports monthly or at least 3-month cycles.
 Fair enough, since most hosting providers do not set such short cycles for shared hosting packages.

 Hosting Technical Issues

 The technical aspect of upgrades concerns nothing but the transfers.
-Account transfers are usually required for service type change – upgrade from shared hosting to reseller, business, virtual or dedicated server.
+Account transfers are usually required for service type change – upgrade from shared hosting to the reseller, business, virtual or dedicated server.
 It may, however, also be needed in case of an upgrade within the same service range.
-This includes new packages that require more powerful servers, lack of space on the current machine and some more.
-Regardless of the reason for transfer, here are the main points you need to check.
+This includes new packages that require more powerful servers, a lack of space on the current machine, and some more.
+Regardless of the reason for the transfer, here are the main points you need to check.

 1. Nameservers change